 China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

-By Vivian Mao, Partner, Shanghai Office and Chenchen Liu, Assistant Manager of Business Advisory Service, Shanghai Office
+By Vivian Mao, Partner, Shanghai Office, and Chenchen Liu, Assistant Manager of Business Advisory Service, Shanghai Office

 Email: vivian.mao@dezshira.com

-Since the outbreak of the COVID-19 pandemic, we have observed a new trend in China’s foreign direct investment (FDI) area: more foreign investors have shown intention to choose the joint venture (JV) structure to enter the China market than compared to past practices.
+In recent years, we have observed a new trend in China’s foreign direct investment (FDI) area: more foreign investors have shown intention to choose the joint venture (JV) structure to enter the China market than compared to past practices.

-Generally, most foreign investors have been cautious in choosing the JV mode as their market-entry approach of choice due to prospective managerial complexity, different cultures and business approaches between the partners, and high risk of technology leakage.
+Generally, most foreign investors have been cautious in choosing the JV mode as their market-entry approach of choice due to prospective managerial complexity, different cultures and business approaches between the partners, and the high risk of technology leakage.

 However, in the volatile, uncertain, complex, and ambiguous (VUCA) world of today, the JV structure has become popular for start-ups and large multinational companies.